 HP TouchPad launch and pricing info, HTC 10-inch Honeycomb tablet leak?
-[UPDATED]Alex Wagner - Senior News Editor
+[UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 HP is staying quiet, for now, on the TouchPad's launch and pricing info, stating simply that the tablet will arrive sometime this summer.
 A newly-leaked document from a "major U.S. retailer" may have just revealed when the TouchPad will hit and how much it'll cost, along with some juicy Android tablet info, too.
 As you can see up above, the 10-inch TouchPad is allegedly launching this June for $499 for the 16GB WiFi-only model, while the 32GB version will be priced at $599.

 Moving on to Android, the document claims that we can expect a 10-inch Honeycomb tablet from HTC sometime this June, along with similar devices from Dell, Toshiba, and Acer.
 HTC's tablet doesn't have any pricing details yet, but the other three products are expected to be priced at $499 each.
 There's also a Moto tablet (presumably the XOOM) arriving on March 17th for $649; a 7-inch Dell tablet (likely the Streak 7) hitting at the end of the month with Froyo and a $449 price tag; a 7-inch Samsung device also coming at the end of the March with Froyo, but for $499 (Galaxy Tab); and a 7-inch Acer tablet with Gingerbread coming in April for $399.

 Finally, the BlackBerry PlayBook is tipped to be arriving on March 27th for $499, $599, or $699 for the 16, 32, and 64GB models, respectively.